Updated: Feb 17

 Automating user interactions can be tricky and often requires the help of experienced developers or specialists.
 It’s essential to get access to a knowledge base and professional support specialists which guide you through automation or tooling issues.

 Updating the performance testing platform is often seen as an overhead and brings additional risks such as changes negatively impact further tests.
 Therefore, close to zero tool maintenance effort is the target.

-Initial license costs are a pain for companies and therefore they decide often to use open source tools.
-Preferably, those initial spendings on performance testing tools must be low.
+Initial license costs are a pain for companies and therefore they often decide to use open source tools.
+Preferably, those initial spending on performance testing tools must be low.
 Pay by use is the preferred charging model.

 Distribute load across injection machines and built-in features to avoid that overloaded machines falsify load test results.
 It’s highly recommended using a load testing solution which monitors its load agent’s permanent during a test execution, provides health monitoring charts while the test is executed and does never share load generators with other tests.

 There are hundreds of load testing solutions on the market and companies have often no idea, which one should be selected, and what decision criteria should be used.
 Therefore, I’ve created the decision matrix below.

 A.) Answer this form for each load testing solution on your short list